huanli2/zipkin/README.md

 # Running the example
 This example has two services: request-zipkin,frontend and backend.
 They both report trace data to zipkin.
 To setup the demo, you need to start frontend.js, backend.js and Zipkin.

-* frontend: http://localhost:8081/, then call backend. client using rest + zipkin-instrumentation-cujojs-res
+* frontend: http://localhost:8081/, then call backend. client using rest + zipkin-instrumentation-cujojs-rest.
 * request-zipkin:http://localhost:8082, then call backend.client using request, folder it to send info to zipkin.
 * This continues the trace and calls the backend (http://localhost:9000/api) and show the result, which defaults to a formatted date.